You Have Questions

 Can I bring someone with me to class?

 YES!
-We strongly encourage you to bring at least one partner to every class whether it is your boyfriend, husband, family member, or friend.
+We strongly encourage you to bring at least one partner to every class whether it is your partner, family member, or friend.
 Please choose a partner who you can depend on to be kind, patient, and helpful through your labor and postpartum.

 What do I need to bring to class, other than my partner?